 The Innovation Centre opens featuring 3 floors of flexible space, where students are encouraged to discover, innovate, take risks and think beyond the boundaries.
 It boasts an Imaginarium and Design Lab, interactive spaces dedicated to experimenting with ‘impossible’ ideas and discovering new ways of thinking, based on the Design Thinking model.
 The students have access to advanced technology including 3D printers, recording equipment and a Virtual Realty studio.
-The Food Lab features an industrial-grade kitchen, allowing VET Hospitality students to complete their course on campus.
+The Food Lab features an industrial-grade kitchen for Hospitality students to experiment, cook and even cater for School functions.

 The newly-refurbished Lynette Sandra Phillips Kindergarten, located in the old High School Art Block, provides children with light and airy, colourful learning spaces, with custom-made and themed furniture and décor.
 Originally the laundry facilities for the Little Sisters of the Poor in the 1930s, the heritage aspect of the building gives it character, the dedicated space enhancing learning opportunities for the Kindergarten students.
 Additional music practice and rehearsal rooms are completed adjacent to the Emanuel Fisher Music Centre, and a new deck is opened off the end of the basketball courts to create more leisure space for students.